rebtor/nl.rebtor.tuya/README.md

 ﻿# Tuya devices homey app🌧 🔌

-A implementation of [TuyAPI] (https://github.com/codetheweb/tuyapi/) for use with homey.
+A implementation of [TuyAPI](https://github.com/codetheweb/tuyapi/) for use with Homey.

 ## CHANGELOG
 * 3.1.1